shahanahmed86/ts-server/README.md

 --no-verify # it will not call pre-hook of commit where tests/linting will execute
 ```

-## GraphQL is actually an extended version Restful API
+## GraphQL is actually an extended version REST API

 ```sh
 curl localhost/graphql -X POST \